 HURRICANE MICHAEL IMPACTS

-The NOKUSE section, spanning from the Choctawhatchee River to US 331 north of Freeport, has reopened and according to Northwest Florida Water Management District, backcountry campsites are approved for use.
-Use caution due to potential downed trees and report any trail damage you encounter to FTA Regional Representative Adam Fryska by email or at 850-888-3502.
+In this entire region, use caution due to potential downed trees and report any trail damage you encounter to FTA Regional Representative Adam Fryska by email or at 850-888-3502.

 p.270, Oak Park Chevron.
 Hikers report that new owners do NOT allow camping on the property.